diegopedrazas96/angularrxjsexample/commit.md

-fix typos and incorrect example on 2/16/2017
+clarify example description on 2/20/2017